-David recently (June 7, 2012) retired corporate and political speechwriter, who relishes the fact that more prose –and poetry – has been written about baseball than any other sport.
+David, who has a B.A. in Organizational Management and Communications, is a retired corporate and political speechwriter, who relishes the fact that more prose –and poetry – has been written about baseball than any other sport.

 David launched BBRT in 2012, with a focus on going beyond baseball news … offering a chance for the author and readers to: rave and rant about the game; look at both fantasy and fanciful baseball; face the challenge of iconic and ironic trivia; and generally explore baseball as much from the heart as from stat sheets and highlight video.